geraldoph/vilgerGetWebSite/README.md

 # vilgerGetWebSite

-The "Website Downloader" is a simple C++ application that facilitates the downloading of website content for offline browsing.
+The vilgerGetWebSite is a "Website Downloader".
+A simple C++ application that facilitates the downloading of website content for offline browsing.
 Users can input a start page URL and choose the desired download level to retrieve HTML, images, CSS, and other assets.
 The application constructs a corresponding wget command, displays it for user reference, and executes the command using the system function.

 # Key Features: